 Tuition and Fees

-Between work, school and home life, there can be a lot to keep track of.
+Between work, school and home life, there can be a lot to track.
 Bookmark this page to look up tuition deadlines and make paying fees easy.
-Find step-by-step guidance on the payment process, as well as a calendar of important tuition-related dates.

-Payment of tuition and fees is generally due within 7 business days of your first registration or prior to the first day of the quarter —whichever date comes first.
+Tuition and fees are generally due within 7 business days of your first registration or prior to the first day of the quarter —whichever date comes first.
 However, actual deadlines may vary from quarter to quarter depending on start dates.
 Check the calendar below for upcoming deadlines, and sign up for text or email reminders.

-You may pay tuition and fees on campus, online or in monthly installments:
+You may pay tuition and fees online or in monthly installments:

-- Monthly Installments: We now offer a deferred payment service called e-Cashier through our partner FACTS Management Co, which will enable you to make automated monthly tuition payments from a bank account, debit card or credit card.
+Monthly Installments: We offer a deferred payment service called e-Cashier through our partner NelNet (FACTS Management Company), which will enable you to make automated monthly tuition payments from a bank account, debit card or credit card.
 You can budget as little as $100 of tuition costs, and there are no interest charges.
-The FACTS e-Cashier page has detailed information about the system and a schedule of due dates.
+The e-Cashier page has detailed information about the system and a schedule of due dates.

 Washington state residents pay significantly less for tuition than non-residents.
 Information about qualifying for residency status (and the lower residency tuition rate) is available from Determine Residency Status.